-Beginning in Spring of 2017, the Department of Public Works will be pilot testing the use of automated collection technology to pick up trash placed curbside in designated areas of Manchester.
+Starting May 1, the Department of Public Works will begin pilot testing the use of automated collection technology to pick up trash in designated areas of Manchester.

-Automated technology requires that all garbage be contained within an approved trash cart compatible with the truck's mechanical arm.
+Automated collection requires that all garbage be placed in a container compatible with the truck's mechanical arm.
 Within pilot areas, trash in other containers will NOT be collected.

 Frequently Asked Questions